mistertomlinson/es-theme-colorful-v2/README.md

 # Colorful v2

-A lightweight, colorful EmulationStation theme adapted for small-screen handheld devices like the **R36S** (640x480 resolution) and other 1:1 aspect ratio screens.
+A colorful EmulationStation theme adapted for small-screen handheld devices like the **R36S** (640x480 resolution) and other 1:1 aspect ratio screens.
 It brings the vibrant, modern aesthetic of the popular **COLORFUL BigBox Theme** to retro handhelds running EmulationStation.

 This theme is designed to be fully compatible with:
 - **ArkOS**